 They are working to develop an app that contains computer fundamentals and concepts from computer science.
 It serves the children from communities with minimal mobile internet at their home in the villages.
 They can access the app using their browser with zero installation and learn the core concepts not taught at their schools.
 Usually, Indian village households have one mobile at home with a slow 3G cellular network, which this app can leverage.
 It is free to use and is free from ads.
 I explain every concept in English and Hindi with hand-sketched illustrations from these kids.
 The reason for choosing Hindi is because it is an official language and has a broader audience.
 Here is the quick demo of the application developed

-Where can I read more eVidyaloka volunteering?
+Where can you read more eVidyaloka volunteering?